 The average weighted importance and feasibility rankings can be considered in two manners for NITAG's prioritization consideration and discussion.
 First, the average importance and feasibility weighted rankings are combined into an overall weighted ranking.
-Second, the average importance and feasibility weighted rankings are plotted in a four-quadrant chart, enabling simple visualization of the weighted importance and feasibility of each vaccine.
+Second, the average importance and feasibility weighted rankings are plotted in a fourquadrant chart, enabling simple visualization of the weighted importance and feasibility of each vaccine.

-With discussion led by the NITAG Chair, the NITAG reviews and discusses these results and prioritizes vaccines through the approved decision-making mechanism, identifying both high and medium priority vaccines.
+With discussion led by the NITAG Chair, the NITAG reviews and discusses these results and prioritizes vaccines through the approved decisionmaking mechanism, identifying high, medium and low priority vaccines.

-- Review vaccine rankings for importance criteria and facilitate discussion. - Review vaccine rankings for feasibility criteria and facilitate discussion. - Review combined weighted vaccine rankings for both importance and feasibility criteria and facilitate discussion. - Select for high and medium priority vaccines using show of hand or other decision-making mechanism.
+- Review vaccine rankings for importance criteria and facilitate discussion. - Review vaccine rankings for feasibility criteria and facilitate discussion. - Review combined weighted vaccine rankings for both importance and feasibility criteria and facilitate discussion. - Select for high, medium and low priority vaccines using show of hand or other decision-making mechanism.